desmond-ong/stats-notes/docs/02-munging.md

 3. `A %>% step1(B,C) %>% step2(D) %>% step3()` means: Take `A`, apply `Step1` (with other arguments `B`, `C`), and then apply `Step2` with additional argument `D`, and then^[That's why some people call `%>%` "and then"] apply `Step3`.
 Overall, this is much easier to read as the code reads sequentially from left to right, as the code "happens".
 Contrast this with:  `step3(step2(step1(A,B,C),D))`.

-NOTE: if you like, you can pipe arguments into the argument at position, using `.`.
+NOTE: if you like, you can pipe arguments into the function at a specified position, using `.`.
 For example, `B %>% function(A, ., C)` is equivalent to calling `function(A, B, C)`.

 ### Wide-to-long: pivot_longer() {-}

 The function to transform wide data to long data is `pivot_longer()` ([Documentation](https://tidyr.tidyverse.org/reference/pivot_longer.html)).
 Its first argument, like a lot of the tidyverse functions, is the data frame that we want to manipulate, and is handled by the `%>%` operator.
-Recall that the wide-form data looks like, with the columns we want to modify in bold:
+Recall that the wide-form data looks like the following, with the columns we want to modify in bold:

 <center>